tomphill/tailwind-course-starter/README.md

 - md: Can be using in conjunction with other elements to specific screen sizes.
 The way md is using on this project, we create two separate css options based on screen size.

+#### Specific sizing

+Since sizing is done in units of 4, if you need a specific size between, you can use a - then [ ] and place the specific value between the square brackets.

+#### Peer classes

+Peer classes are a way to target functionality based on a sibling element.
+Keep this in mind if you a ~ as this is considered the "sibling selector".